4 Reasons Why Keeping a Journal Can Help You With College Applications

 Being able to see connections among your activities and accomplishments, and to explain why you did these things, is a critical part of the college application process.
 Admissions officers don’t want to admit a high-achieving robot to their school!
 They want to see your personality, what motivates you, and why you care about your activities.

 Sometimes it can be difficult to remember why you made certain choices.
-Keeping a diary or journal can help with this!
+Keeping a journal or diary can help with this!
 Beyond your list of achievements, write down some thoughts on what you learned from each activity.
 Take time to reflect!
 Don’t just blindly join the activities others do.
 Instead, think about what you like and why.
 Your diary or journal will help you process what you do.

 Then, when you get to the step of writing about yourself and your activities on your college application, you’ll have a lot to say about why you did what you did.
 You’re also teaching yourself an important skill: self-reflection.